TLC: Tables, Ladders & Chairs (2016): Storylines

 On the August 2 episode of SmackDown, Kalisto was injured by Baron Corbin.
 Kalisto returned on the November 8 episode and was scheduled to face Corbin, but before the match could begin, Kalisto injured Corbin's knee, preventing Corbin from competing at Survivor Series.
 At that event, Kalisto was granted an opportunity for Raw's WWE Cruiserweight Championship; if Kalisto won, the cruiserweight division would transfer to SmackDown.
 However, Corbin interfered in the match, costing Kalisto the title and SmackDown the division.
 On the following SmackDown, Kalisto received an Intercontinental Championship match against The Miz, but lost due to distraction by Corbin, who then executed End of Days on Kalisto.
 For interfering in both of Kalisto's championship matches and also costing SmackDown the cruiserweight division, he was scheduled to face Kane.
 During the match, Kalisto attacked Corbin.
 Afterwards on Talking Smack, a chairs match between the two was scheduled for TLC.

 SmackDown Women's Champion Becky Lynch was originally scheduled to defend the title against Alexa Bliss at No Mercy, but due to a legitimate out-of-ring injury, she was unable to compete and the match was rescheduled for the November 8 episode of SmackDown.
 Lynch won the match by submission, despite Bliss placing her foot on the rope.
 On the November 22 episode of SmackDown, Bliss demanded a rematch, to which Lynch agreed for TLC.
 Later that night, Bliss attacked Lynch, who had just defeated Natalya.
 The following week during the contract signing, Lynch attacked Bliss but was eventually put through a table herself.
 At Bliss's request, their match was made a tables match.

-On the November 22 episode of SmackDown, American Alpha (Chad Gable and Jason Jordan) became the number one contenders for the SmackDown Tag Team Championship by defeating The Hype Bros, The Ascension, Breezango, The Usos, and The Vaudevillains in a Tag Team Turmoil match.
+On the November 22 episode of SmackDown, American Alpha (Chad Gable and Jason Jordan) became the number one contenders for the SmackDown Tag Team Championship by defeating The Hype Bros (Zack Ryder and Mojo Rawley), The Ascension (Konnor and Viktor), Breezango (Tyler Breeze and Fandango), The Usos (Jey Uso and Jimmy Uso), and The Vaudevillains (Aiden English and Simon Gotch) in a Tag Team Turmoil match.
 However, Bray Wyatt and Randy Orton (of The Wyatt Family), who had won the Survivor Series match for SmackDown's men's team, immediately challenged American Alpha to a match for the number one contender's spot the following week.
 On the November 29 episode, Wyatt and Orton defeated American Alpha to become the number one contenders.